Saturday, December 28, 2024

 For those who had not previously worked in the authorities, recruitment was announced and people came to the regional departments and wrote applications for employment.
 Whether they all did this voluntarily, Anna does not know.

 “I didn’t see anyone come.”
 I cannot say that this or another person was brought by force and forced to write this statement.
 This was not my area of expertise.
 I didn't do this.
 I can say that in the forensic center there were people who voluntarily came and applied for employment...
-When I came to the main department, more than 500 people were appointed, and when I quit there were about 1200 who were working, and 80-90 had already been fired at your own request.
+When I came to the main department, more than 500 people were appointed, and when I left, there were about 1200 who were working, and 80-90 had already been fired at your own request.

 On August 29, 2022, General Lipandin signed an order approving the staffing structure of the Main Directorate of the Ministry of Internal Affairs in the Kherson region and an order on the creation of regional departments - the total number was to be 6,500 people.
 However, in reality at that time, as the witness says, about a thousand were working.
 Anna could not answer what the ratio of professional police officers to ordinary civilians was.